MEDIAGAPS/CAPS-API/README.md

 The goal is to create an API that will enable extraction, conversion and insertion of different Closed Captions and subtitles formats.

- - Extractrion - Ability to extract an subtitles and saved them into a file format
+ - Extraction - Ability to extract an subtitles and saved them into a file format

  - Conversion - Convert from/to functions